kowainik/hit-on/README.md

 ### hit hop

-When you want to start working on the new issue, make sure you're using the latest version of your project.
+When you want to start working on a new issue, you usually want to make sure you're using the latest version of your project.
 As a `git` user you may use the following commands:

 ```shell
 git checkout master